rzhong9963/AG_Scoring/README.md

    2. The `Input Scores` menu displays all the games and a single-letter code used to identify each game.
 You will be prompted to enter the game code and round number (space separated) to input scores.
 For example, to do On-Sets round 2, you would simply type `O 2`.
 The current game and round number will be displayed while you input scores based on player ID.
 After the ID is entered, the player name will appear as a verification.
 Once score input is finished, the program will automatically calculate totals and scale reading games scores.
 3. Generate Results

     As of now, the generate results function generates both a PDF and CSV format for scores of all players separated by division sorted by rank based on overall score totals.
-The files are stored in a folder called `reports` in the same directory as this program. **<u>When running this, please ensure all relevant files are closed or it will error out.</u>**
+The files are stored in a folder called `reports` in the same directory as this program. **<ins>When running this, please ensure all relevant files are closed or it will error out.</ins>**
 4. Export Player List

     Also self-explanatory.
 This simply exports a CSV file of all players separated by division.
 The exported file can be modified however you like.
 However, if the function is run again, it will clear any additions made.